What do traders expect when they first start in the foreign exchange trading market?

 The main reason brokers exist is to provide you with easy access to the forex market.
 Thus, the biggest advantage to choosing a local forex broker is that they will understand the market and be in a great position to adapt and respond quickly to any changes.

 However, do not just choose any broker.
-It’s important to do your research and choose a reputable broker with a license, good reviews, and a strong community to prove legitimacy as there are risks of scams.
+It’s important to do your research and choose a reputable broker with a license, good reviews, and a strong community to prove legitimacy as there are risks of being scammed.

 Forex traders use currency unit prices, known in the forex market as currency pairs.
 Made up of two different currencies, the base currency (also known as the transaction currency) is the first currency that appears in the pair while the second part of the pair is the quote currency or counter currency.